 For a quick, refreshing treat the whole family will enjoy: I first had Jeremiah’s Italian Ice when I was in college, and I still love it.
 While we don’t have it often, it’s always a treat when we do!
 I get the Scoop Froggy Frog (mint chocolate chip).

 For authentic homemade ice cream: It’s hard to find a local ice cream shop these days.
 Fortunately for us, Kelly’s Homemade Ice Cream is only a 5-10-minute drive away.
 The quality is incredible, and the flavors range from staple favorites and more unique, limited-time special flavors.
-I once had a blondie ice cream that was DELISH – I had it probably three years ago and I still think about it!
+The blondie ice cream is my all-time favorite.
+On my list?
+To order the banana pudding!
+My friend Katie raves about it.
+P.S.
+They now have multiple locations including Milkhouse in the Milk District and The Hall on the Yard in Ivanhoe Village.

 For a cookie they’ll never forget: Gideon’s Bakehouse definitely tops the list for their huge and topping-filled indulgent cookies.
 I honestly can’t put into words how good they are.
-They still sell out constantly, and have done so well that they recently opened a location in Disney Springs!
+They still sell out constantly, but at least at the East End Market location, you actually have a chance to get one without waiting in a super long line.
+The Disney Springs location is SWAMPED at all times.

 For an afternoon sweet treat in a cafe setting: If your visitor wants dessert, The Glass Knife is a go-to because they have cakes, cookies, donuts, pastries and more.
 Plus, it’s very cute and Insta-worthy inside!